 Similarly, now you don’t have a user attention span of tens of minutes as well.
-To make sure the majority of the users who see your content’s title click on it, then do yourself a favour, write compelling, conversion-focused and powerful titles.
+To make sure most users who see your content’s title click on it, then do yourself a favor, write compelling, conversion-focused, and powerful titles.

-Let me share with you the 3 tips that’ll help you write high performing headlines for your content.
+Let me share the 3 tips that’ll help you write high-performing and catchy headlines for your content.